wp-plugins/goodreviews/readme.txt

 [goodreviews isbn="0000000000000" cover="off"]

-Please be aware that, at this time, turning off the cover only works if you're using the default CSS supplied with GoodReviews.

 = Can I display my Goodreads.com author photo in the book information element? =

-Yes, as of version 1.0.4.
+Yes, as of version 1.0.4 and later.
 By default, the author photo is not displayed.
 You can enable the display of either the large version or the scaled version of your Goodreads author photo by issuing the shortcode with the <code>author</code> parameter.
 For example, to show the large version of your author photo, you could use the following shortcode:

 [goodreviews isbn="0000000000000" author="large"]